 In many areas, algorithms and models that minimize human intervention are the best way forward to improve profitability and/or withstand competition.

-The aspect which is discussed less frequently is that (re-)designing processes with and around AI does not come natural to most most people: We are not used to looking at problems through the eyes of a machine – even though we often perform tasks in a machine-like manner.
+The aspect which is discussed less frequently is that (re-)designing processes with and around AI does not come natural to most people: We are not used to looking at problems through the eyes of a machine – even though we often perform tasks in a machine-like manner.
 But this is good news because the solution is not tied to company size.

 Let's look at both issues one by one.

 According to a report by MMC, AI now plays a key role in the products or services of one in 12 European startups.
 Many of these companies are working towards making AI accessible to a larger audience, leading to a democratization of the technology surrounding it.
-Hence, highly intelligent process automation is becoming a reality across a wide range of use cases.
+Hence, highly Intelligent Process Automation is becoming a reality across a wide range of use cases.

 We believe that the most fundamental shift comes through a further aspect: Decoupling AI from the necessity to write programs, commonly referred to as the no-code movement.
 This allows people outside of engineering to run experiments and realize ideas.
 We have seen a similar development with the rise of Zapier, a product that brought the power of tool integration into the hands of the masses.

 Thanks to the emergence of affordable, ready-made ML solutions to optimize business processes, this belief must be gradually adjusted.
 With those barriers out of the way, the emphasis therefore must lay on the creative use of those tools.
-The practical question is therefore: How can you safely build a bridge between speculation and actualization of the AI/ML revolution?
+The practical question is, therefore: How can you safely build a bridge between speculation and actualization of the AI/ML revolution?

 In working with our customers, we are seeing that our most successful ones are following a similar path to adopting AI tools in their products and processes:

-- Scale.
 AI benefits from what is called a "network effect".
-However, not in the traditional sense as a social network or chat app.
+However, not in the traditional sense of a social network or chat app.
 AI applications are becoming more valuable as the amount of data grows that is being processed.
 So once the use case has been proven, it is in the best interest of the business to integrate as much data of the same kind as possible – the reason being that accuracy grows with each new instance the model receives, leading to a higher overall performance of the company.